-With Organic Breakfast Blend now priced lower than any of our other organic and fair trade coffees, there’s no reason not to make it your house blend and brew it for every meeting, gathering and event.
+With organic and fair trade coffees so reasonably priced, there’s no reason not to brew ethically sourced coffee for every meeting, gathering and event.
 Start serving today with these five tips — we break it down for you!

 You won’t find a better price for fresh-roasted gourmet-quality coffee that’s fairly traded and Organic-certified.
-It’s just 8 cents per serving, so covering the cost is easy.
+It’s just about 10 cents per serving, so covering the cost is easy.
 Consider asking folks to contribute pocket change when they pour themselves a cup!

 Do you sell Fair Trade items at cost?
 Consider rounding up to the next dollar, and use the profits to pay for coffee to brew and serve.

 Do you miss the personal connection?
-Our friendly, Boston-based customer service team is happy to answer your questions and process telephone orders from 9-5 EST, Monday-Friday.
+Our customer service team is happy to answer your questions and process telephone orders from 9-5 EST, Monday-Friday.
 Give us a call at 774-776-7366.

 Others keep track of how many pots they brew in a given month, and use that information to estimate when they’ll need more.
 Once you know how often to order, write a note to future-you in your agenda or on your calendar.
 Or set a digital reminder that repeats.
 That way, you’ll never go dry!